 - Age and health.
 Older and poor health will generally improve the time the pill stays in your body.

 - Body mass.
 The bigger you are, the longer a drug stays in your body.

 - Headaches.
 Usually, go away after the first week.

 FAQs about Amlodipine Answered by Your Doctors Online Team

 Amlodipine rarely has side effects associated with long-term treatment.
 Patients take it for months or years.
 Side effects do not persist for months or weeks after stopping the drug.
 The most significant risks involve the cardiovascular system: heart problems caused or worsened by amlodipine, including heart attack, may have lifelong consequences.

-Take Amlodipine at any time of day (morning or evening).
-But it is advised to take it at the same time daily when it is easy for you to remember, for more even blood levels and, therefore, effectiveness.
+Take amlodipine at any time of the day (morning or evening).
+But it is advised to take it at the same time daily when it is easy for you to remember, for more even blood levels and effectiveness.